SwiftyJSON/SwiftyJSON/README.md

    //Do something you want
 }
 ```
-*The first element always String even the JSON's object is Array*
+*The first element is always String, even if the JSON's object is Array*
 ```swift
 //If json is .Array
 //The `index` is 0..<json.count's string value